When can I start my course?

 Will the course qualify me to set up my own business?

 We have had students from the 12 week course set up businesses, but if this is your aim, we’d suggest the 1 year course as a better option.
 They are ideal if you’re looking for a career change, or if you’re a student looking to build a business out of your passion.
-If you’re interested in doing this, we can cover business subjects, including accountancy, legislation, and marketing.
+We cover business subjects including accountancy, legislation, and marketing.
 Plenty of our students have gone on to start their own business!

 What happens after I finish my course?

 Setting up your own workshop can take time, particularly as it can be expensive.
-If you’d like to carry on with your woodwork after the course, we have benches available to hire on a part time or full time basis.
-You could run your business from here, or use it and our equipment until you are able to set up your own workshop.
+If you’d like to carry on with your woodwork after the course, we have benches available to hire in the workshop.
 You could also gain work elsewhere, using the portfolio you will have built up during your time with us.